 Can I get my books signed?
 A reception and book signing will follow each faculty reading in the Evening Reading Series.

 Are The American Indian Resource Center and Bemidji State University wheelchair accessible?
 Yes.
 If registering for campus housing, please indicate preference for a handicap accessible room.

 After I’ve applied for the conference, do I need to pre-register for the workshops or could I just attend any or all?
 Conference participants apply for a specific workshop for the week.
 It is an intensive workshop.
-Auditors do not attend a workshop but may partake in all other conference activities and amenities.
+Auditors do not attend one of our five faculty-led workshops, but auditors are given a space in the AIRC to workshop among themselves, and auditors can partake in all other conference activities and amenities.

 Are the morning craft talks and nightly readings included in my registration fee?
 Yes.

 I opted for the manuscript consultation with one of the presenters.
 When do I meet with him/her?
-Time has been set aside for consultations during most afternoons (see schedule) but your faculty member will make arrangements for a time that is suitable for both of you.
+Time has been set aside for consultations during most afternoons (see schedule) but your faculty member and workshop intern will make arrangements for a time that is suitable for both of you.

 I’ve opted for the manuscript consultation with one of the presenters.
 According to your guidelines, my manuscript cannot exceed 10 pages for poetry (no more than one poem per page) or 25 doubled-spaced pages for prose.
 My manuscript is quite a bit longer than 25 pages.
 In fact, it’s a novel/memoir.
 Can I submit my entire manuscript?
 Given the time constraint of the faculty’s time it is difficult to review manuscripts that exceed the guideline.
 In addition, the consultation is 30-minutes.
 To make the most of the time with the faculty, we suggest that you hone in on the parts of your manuscript where you feel you need the most guidance.